-require\group (name)
+require_group(name)

 Open a group in the file, creating it if it doesn't exist.
 TypeError is raised if a conflicting object already exists.
-Parameters as in Group.create\group().
+Parameters as in Group.create_group().

-create\dataset (name, shape=None, dtype=None, data=None, \\kwds)

-Create a new dataset.
+create_dataset(name, shape=None, dtype=None, data=None, kwds) Create a new dataset.
 Options are explained in Creating datasets.

-• name - Name of dataset to create.
+- name Name of dataset to create.
 May be an absolute or relative path.
-Provide None to create an anonymous dataset, to be linked into the file later.

-- shape Shape of new dataset (Tuple). - dtype Data type for new dataset - data Initialize dataset to this (NumPy array). - chunks Chunk shape, or True to enable auto-chunking. - maxshape Dataset will be resizable up to this shape (Tuple).
+Provide None to create an anonymous dataset, to be linked into the file later. - shape Shape of new dataset (Tuple). - dtype Data type for new dataset - data Initialize dataset to this (NumPy array). - chunks Chunk shape, or True to enable auto-chunking. - maxshape Dataset will be resizable up to this shape (Tuple).
 Automatically enables chunking.
 Use None for the axes you want to be unlimited. - compression Compression strategy.
-See Filter pipeline. - compression\opts Parameters for compression filter. - scaleoffset See Scale-Offset filter. - shuffle Enable shuffle filter (T/F).
+See Filter pipeline. - compression_opts Parameters for compression filter. - scaleoffset See Scale-Offset filter. - shuffle Enable shuffle filter (T/F).
 See Shuffle filter. - fletcher32 Enable Fletcher32 checksum (T/F).
-See Fletcher32 filter. - fillvalue This value will be used when reading uninitialized parts of the dataset. - track\times Enable dataset creation timestamps (T/F). - track\order Track attribute creation order if True.
-Default is h5. get\config().track\order. - external Store the dataset in one or more external, non-HDF5 files.
+See Fletcher32 filter. - fillvalue This value will be used when reading uninitialized parts of the dataset. - track_times Enable dataset creation timestamps (T/F). - track_order Track attribute creation order if True.
+Default is h5.get_config(). track_order. - external Store the dataset in one or more external, non-HDF5 files.
 This should be an iterable (such as a list) of tuples of (name, offset, size) to store data from offset to offset + size in the named file.
 Each name must be a str, bytes, or os.PathLike; each offset and size, an integer.
-The last file in the sequence may have size h5py.h5f.UNLIMITED to let it grow as needed.
-If only a name is given instead of an iterable of tuples, it is equivalent to [(name, 0, h5py.h5f.UNLIMITED)]. - allow\unknown\filter Do not check that the requested filter is available for use (T/F).
-This should only be set if you will write any data with write\direct\chunk, compressing the data before passing it to h5py.
+The last file in the sequence may have size h5py.h5f.
+UNLIMITED to let it grow as needed.
+If only a name is given instead of an iterable of tuples, it is equivalent to [(name, 0, h5py.h5f.UNLIMITED)]. - allow_unknown_filter Do not check that the requested filter is available for use (T/F).
+This should only be set if you will write any data with write_direct_chunk, compressing the data before passing it to h5py. - rdcc_nbytes Total size of the dataset's chunk cache in bytes.
+The default size is 10242 (1 MiB). - rdcc_w0 The chunk preemption policy for this dataset.
+This must be between 0 and 1 inclusive and indicates the weighting according to which chunks which have been fully read or written are penalized when determining which chunks to flush from cache.
+A value of 0 means fully read or written chunks are treated no differently than other chunks (the preemption is strictly LRU) while a value of 1 means fully read or written chunks.
+If your application only reads or writes data once, this can be safely set to 1.
+Otherwise, this should be set lower depending on how often you re-read or re-write the same data.
+The default value is 0.75.